 In the video above you can see an example of a professional custom made topical numbing product applied on the perioral area in order to numb the skin before a perioral lines attenuation treatment.
 As you can see occlusion is not necessary.
 The numbing effects start within 5 minutes from the application of the cream.
 The specific treatment you see in the video is atrophic scar attenuation.

-In any case, whenever you start the treatment on a relatively large area, on a tattoo for instance, remember to remove the topical anaesthetic in small sections.
+In any case, whenever you start the treatment on a relatively large area, on a tattoo, for instance, remember to remove the topical anesthetic in small sections.
 The common mistake made by beginners is to remove all the numbing product all at once.
-For example, if the topical anaesthetic has been placed on both upper eyelids, the untrained beginner usually removes the cream on both eyelids before starting the treatment.
+For example, if the topical anesthetic has been placed on both upper eyelids, the untrained beginner usually removes the cream on both eyelids before starting the treatment.
 The main problem is that the effect of most topical numbing products does not last long (in case of EMLA only 5 to 10 minutes at most).
-Therefore the effect of the topical anaesthetic could start to fade before the end of the treatment making the procedure cumbersome.
+Therefore the effect of the topical anesthetic could start to fade before the end of the treatment making the procedure cumbersome.

 For eyelid tightening and similar skin tightening procedures, using electrical arcing, the use of local injectable anaesthetics must be avoided even if the beauty practitioner is authorised to use them.

-So to summarise, the use of appropriate topical numbing products is advisable before any treatment using electrical arcing, while the use of injectable local anaesthetic are not strictly needed and sometimes must be avoided especially for eyelid tightening and skin tightening in general.
-Given the fact that topical numbing products are generally easy to use and are sufficient for all types of aesthetic procedures using electrical arcing, the use of injectable local anaesthetics although possible for some treatments are not generally justifiable while using electrical arcing for aesthetic applications.
+So to summarise, the use of appropriate topical numbing products is advisable before any treatment using electrical arcing, while the use of inject-able local anesthetic is not strictly needed and sometimes must be avoided especially for eyelid tightening.
+Given the fact that topical numbing products are generally easy to use and are sufficient for all types of aesthetic procedures using electrical arcing, the use of inject-able local anesthetics although possible for some treatments are not generally justifiable while using electrical arcing for aesthetic applications.